uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 ### Variable request length
 If the request length is variable, `..` could be appended to the base request telegram.
-Example: Request with minimum 2 bytes: `key1=31,XX,..`
+Example: Request with fixed byte 1, variable byte 2 and optional more bytes: `key1=31,XX,..`

 ### Response value calculation
 If the request has variables values (when using wildcards), the response has sometimes variable values using data from the request.